International Urban Symposium-IUS & Brunel University

 Convenors: Italo Pardo, Giuliana B. Prato, James Rosbrook-Thompson

-The Summer School will encompass lectures, seminars, field trips and social events across a range of topics including migration, identity and belonging, the impact of stereotype, gentrification, public space, and historical and global links.
-The primary aim of the School is to train students in the ‘art’ of conducting ethnographic fieldwork and developing analysis based on said ethnography.
-The School will also instruct students on how to debate issues while seeking to understand and develop the link between ethnographically-based analysis and social theory.
-Teaching will take place in two-hour blocks – one each morning and one each afternoon – with in-class work being supplemented by events such as structured city walks and field trips.
-The School will be open to postgraduate and doctoral students, final-year undergraduate students as well as professionals and practitioners.
+The Summer School encompassed lectures, seminars, field trips and social events across a range of topics including migration, identity and belonging, the impact of stereotype, gentrification, public space, and historical and global links.
+The primary aim of the School was to train students in the ‘art’ of conducting ethnographic fieldwork and developing analysis based on said ethnography.
+The School also instructed students on how to debate issues while seeking to understand and develop the link between ethnographically-based analysis and social theory.
+Teaching took place in three-hour blocks – one each morning and one each afternoon – with in-class work being supplemented by events such as structured city walks and field trips.
+The School was open to postgraduate and doctoral students, final-year undergraduate students as well as professionals and practitioners.

 The Summer School culminated in a two-day Research Seminar that brought together colleagues who taught in the School and other interested scholars.
 As well as papers delivered by academics and practitioners on a range of issues relating to the theme of Cities in Flux, the Seminar gave students of the School the opportunity to deliver poster presentations that draw on their own work and on the work they conducted over the previous five days.

 Expanded and revised versions of the Seminar papers and poster synopses will be published in outlets associated with the IUS, including the journal Urbanities and Palgrave Macmillan’s ‘Studies in Urban Anthropology’ book series.